ajha-cs/github-assessment-cs/README.md

 - name attribute missing in .toml file
 - version field was missing in .toml file
-- required the build file, assigned the path of build file
+- required the build file and wheel target, assigned the path of build file and wheel target.
-- required the wheel target, assigned the path
+- in release_package.yml, cloudsmith setup was missing.
 - in release_package.yml, write access is not allowed -> given the write access
 - Production and Staging repo mentioned wrong repo name